catamphetamine/react-phone-number-input/README.md

   internationalIcon={InternationalIcon}/>
 ```

 All these customization properties have their default values.
-If some of those default values are not used, and the developer wants to reduce the bundle size a bit, then he can use the `/core` export instead of the default export to import a `<PhoneInput/>` component which doesn't include any of the default customization properties.
+If some of those default values are not used, and the developer wants to reduce the bundle size a bit, then they can use the `/core` export instead of the default export to import a `<PhoneInput/>` component which doesn't include any of the default customization properties.
 In this case all customization properties must be passed.

 ```js
 import PhoneInput from 'react-phone-number-input/core'